someodd/someodd.github.io/news/_posts/2024-04-19-counter-strike-1.6-party-01.md

   caption: Promotional banner for the party.
 ---

-The first someodd Counter-Strike 1.6 party.
+Counter-Strike 1.6 party to celebrate the launch of the [someodd's Counter-Strike 1.6 server](/showcase/counter-strike-1.6-server)!

 * What:
   * Coordinated time to play Counter-Strike 1.6 on [someodd's Counter-Strike 1.6 server](/showcase/counter-strike-1.6-server)